LANL Foundation / Our Scholarships / About the Funds

 Bret Knapp Endowed Memorial Scholarship Fund

-This fund honors Bret Knapp (1958–2014), a brilliant engineer and leader with a distinguished career in public service at Los Alamos National Laboratory in the Weapons Program as senior manager of the weapons engineering, design, and production organizations, and at Lawrence Livermore National Laboratory.
-This scholarship is awarded to a student who demonstrates strong leadership and is pursuing a mechanical engineering or similar engineering degree.
+Established to honor Bret Knapp, a brilliant engineer and leader with a distinguished career in public service at Los Alamos National Laboratory, this scholarship is awarded to a student who demonstrates strong leadership and is pursuing a mechanical engineering or similar engineering degree.
 Additional consideration is given to student athletes who exhibit leadership in sports or community service and students with a passion for math.

 Bryan Fearey & Maureen Connolly Endowed Scholarship for Science and the Arts